open/close all folders

 The sadistic and psychotic namesake and head of the Channard Institute in Hellraiser II

 The God of Hell.
 Master of the Cenobites, who uses them as foot soldiers.
-Takes the form of a giant diamond with black beams of light.
+Takes the form of a giant golden lozenge with black beams of light.

 Portrayed by: Terry Farrell